nylas/sync-engine/README.md

 5. `source bin/activate` to start virtualenv

-6. `pip install -r requirements.txt` to install required packages
+6. `python setup.py develop` to install required packages

 Also need to install libevent and then gevent.